Hellboy II: The Golden Army

-Hellboy II: The Golden Army is a 2008 American superhero film based on the Dark Horse Comics character Hellboy created by Mike Mignola.
-A sequel to Hellboy (2004), it is the second installment in the franchise's live-action film series.
-Directed and written by Guillermo del Toro from a story he co-wrote with Mignola, the film stars Ron Perlman as Hellboy, alongside Selma Blair, Doug Jones, Jeffrey Tambor, and John Hurt.
+Hellboy II: The Golden Army is a 2008 American fantasy horror superhero film based on the Dark Horse Comics character, created by Mike Mignola.
+It is a sequel to Hellboy (2004) and is the second live-action film in the franchise.
+It was written and directed by Guillermo del Toro from a story he co-wrote with Mignola.
+Ron Perlman stars as Hellboy, alongside Selma Blair, Doug Jones, Jeffrey Tambor, and John Hurt.
 In the film, Hellboy and the Bureau of Paranormal Research and Defense must battle a mythical prince who plans to reclaim the world for his magical kindred.

-Hellboy II: The Golden Army was released in the United States on July 11, 2008, by Universal Pictures.
-The film received generally positive reviews from critics, who praised its fantasy atmosphere, as well as Perlman and the other cast's acting performances.
-It grossed over $168 million against a production budget between $82.5–85 million.
+Hellboy II: The Golden Army was released in the United States on July 11, 2008, to generally positive reviews from critics, with praise towards its fantasy atmosphere as well as Perlman and the other cast's acting performances.
+It grossed $168.3 million against a production budget of $82.5–85 million.
 The film received a nomination for Best Makeup at the 81st Academy Awards.

-The film was followed by a reboot, simply titled Hellboy, released in 2019 by Lionsgate.
+The franchise was rebooted in 2019, with a new film simply titled Hellboy, and was released by Lionsgate.
+Following the critical and commercial failure of the film, a second reboot was announced in 2023, titled Hellboy: The Crooked Man which itself was a critical and commercial disappointment.